couchbaselabs/docs-ng/content/couchbase-sdk-c-2.4/appendix-release-notes.markdown

   **Issues**: [CCBC-480](http://couchbase.com/issues/browse/CCBC-480)

-* Don't throttle config requests based on initial file-based config.
+* Don't throttle configuration requests based on initial file-based configuration.
-  This allows the client to quickly recover from a stale config cache without waiting for the `LCB_CNTL_CONFDELAY_THRESH` interval to elapse.
-Prior to this fix, a client would appear to "not recover" if bootstrapping from a stale cache.
+  This allows the client to quickly recover from a stale configuration cache without waiting for the `LCB_CNTL_CONFDELAY_THRESH` interval to elapse.
+Prior to this fix, a client would appear to not recover if bootstrapping from a stale cache.
-  In reality the client would eventually recover but was waiting for the delay threshold to elapse.
+  In reality, the client would eventually recover but was waiting for the delay threshold to elapse.

   **Issues**: [CCBC-482](http://couchbase.com/issues/browse/CCBC-482)

-* Ignore `NOT_MY_VBUCKET` config payloads if CCCP provider is disabled.
+* Ignore `NOT_MY_VBUCKET` configuration payloads if the cluster configuration carrier publication (CCCP) provider is disabled.
-  This allows the client to circumvent any possible bugs in the CCCP response payload and rely entirely on the HTTP config.
-It also allows 'rewriting' proxies like confsed to function.
+  This allows the client to circumvent any possible bugs in the CCCP response payload and rely entirely on the HTTP configuration.
+It also allows rewriting proxies like [confsed](https://github.com/dustin/confsed) to function.

   **Issues**: [CCBC-483](http://couchbase.com/issues/browse/CCBC-483)